-(1) We are aware that TagSense cannot pinpoint people in a picture.
-It can say that Alice is in the picture but may not be able to point out which of the three people in the picture is Alice.
-Nevertheless, we believe that tagging the picture with only the names is still valuable for a variety of applications.
-For instance, TagSense-style tagging can relieve users of the cumbersome task of manually organizing their personal photos into albums.
-Instead, users will have the option of creating a new album by simply associating it with a tag string.
-Relevant pictures can automagically become part of that album (akin to the notion of labels in Gmail).
-Such an application does not require pinpointing a person inside a picture.
+(1) TagSense cannot pinpoint people in a picture.
+It can say that Eve is in the picture but may not be able to point out which of the three people in the picture is Eve.
+Nevertheless, we believe TagSense-type tagging is still valuable.
+For instance, a user could ask, "show all Birthday party pictures where Eve was present".
+Such an application does not require knowing which one is Eve - just knowing that she is in the picture is adequate.